In partnership with

 Independent schools are funded by fees and do not receive any income directly from the state.
 They are sometimes known as private or public schools, and there are are around 2,600 of them in the UK.
 They break down into two main types: those with and without boarding facilities.
 Many schools have a mixture of boarding and day pupils.
 Independent schools are usually divided into three main age groups: pre-preparatory (3–8), preparatory (9–11/13) and senior (11/13–18).

 Independent schools are not obliged to follow the national curriculum, although most will work within its broad framework.
 Most offer GCSEs and A levels, although pupils at some schools may have the opportunity to take IGCSEs (equivalent to GCSEs but perceived as slightly tougher) and, in the sixth form, the International Baccalaureate Diploma.
-About half are inspected by Ofsted, though associations of schools belonging to the Independent Schoools Council are inspected by the Independent Schools Inspectorate (ISI).
+Some are inspected by Ofsted, though associations of schools belonging to the Independent Schoools Council are inspected by the Independent Schools Inspectorate (ISI).
 Ofsted monitors the work of the ISI on behalf of the Department for Education.

 Skills and qualifications required

 It isn’t a legal requirement to have a recognised teaching qualification to work in an independent school, but it is, generally speaking, preferable – it shows a clear commitment to a teaching career and means that you come into the job having learned the relevant subject knowledge and teaching skills.
 Most independent schools employ teachers who have qualified teacher status (QTS).

 Many independent schools do not offer an induction year for NQTs.
 However, it may be possible to complete your induction year in an independent school.